Alexei-Egorov/ABC/README.md

 ## What to improve

 Considering the time constraints, it was decided to make the images local.
+To enable loading images from the internet we need to create:
+* A separate layer responsible for downloading images.

-To enable loading images from the internet, a separate layer responsible for downloading could be added, which would use a caching layer.
-In that case, images in the cache would be stored as files with a required limit on the amount of storage space they occupy.
+* A cache layer responsible for caching images as files.
+It should also maintain a limit on the amount of storage space it can occupy.

+More unit tests and UI tests also can be added.

 ## Branches